ZYinMD/hangman-on-chalkboard/README.md

-#The Hangman Homework
+# The Hangman Homework

-My very first time writing js.
-Conceived and typed from scratch, no looking at other's idea.
+My very first time writing JavaScript.
+Conceived and typed from scratch, no looking at other's work.

 Written in vanilla JavaScript.
 No jQuery.